- Bilingual (preferred, but not required).

 - Willingness to work a flexible schedule including evenings and weekends.

-- Adheres to the GSNETX’s equal opportunity and non-discrimination policies, which ensure that there will be no discrimination on the basis of race, color, ethnicity, sex, creed, national origin, socioeconomic status, disability, or age.
+- Adheres to the GSNETX’s equal opportunity and non-discrimination policies, which ensure that there will be no discrimination based on race, color, ethnicity, sex, creed, national origin, socioeconomic status, disability, or age.

 - Must complete and pass a criminal background check.

-- General knowledge of Dallas as a city, the cultures, and needs inherent in urban areas will help to more effectively serve girls within our schools.
+- General knowledge of East Texas region, the cultures, and needs inherent in urban areas will help to serve girls more effectively within our schools.

 - Genuine concern for the future and well-being of girls that have various socio-economic barriers.